mrcoles/e7n/README.md

 </div>
 ```

+### JavaScript

-In JavaScript files use the `tr` function to signify text that is a localizable string.
+Use the e7n `tr` JavaScript function to signify text that is a localizable string.
 Use string literals or variables that are string literals.
-(TODO: what if string literals concatted with plus?)

 ```javascript
 import { tr } from 'e7n';